ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 ## Introduction

-There is something magical about discrete things working together to achieve a common goal.
+<span class="firstcharacter">T</span>here is something magical about discrete things working together to achieve a
+common goal.
 It may be particles in a swarm algorithm, or contributors in open-source projects.
 Independent as they were, the sum total of their actions give way to a recognizable whole.